MotherJammer/MotherJammer/README.md

-### "Everything that drowned me taught me how to swim.
+### "Everything that drowned me taught me how to swim."